Bjarnabofar/tictactoe/Design_report.md

 TicTacToe is the class that connects everything togehter.
 It makes the game start and keeps it running as long as needed.

 ##Coding rules
-All functions' start with lower case and every other word followed by a capital letter.
+All functions start with lower case and every other word followed by a capital letter.
 All variables use the same naming rule as functions.
 Classes start with capital letter and otherwise the same rule as functions.
 When brackets are needed we put the first one in the same line as the code(on the right) and the other bracket is